garywei944/garywei944/README.md

 high-performance reproducible machine learning projects.
 I also care about theoretical and mathematical foundations.
 I wanted to be a mathematician when I was a freshman.

+I also do medium level exploitation and reverse engineering stuffs.
+I enjoy solving CTF challenges and used to have fun with them.

 I play league, play PC games, and watch anime.
 I really like the anime STEINS;GATE and my dream is to be a mad scientist.